JeffVandrewJr/btcqbo/README.md

 <h2>Known Issue</h2>

-Whenever you update BTCPay server or otherwise add or remove a Docker container to the network, you must repeat steps 7-11 in Part 2 to reconfigure nginx.
+Whenever you do an update on your BTCPay server installation or otherwise add or remove a Docker container to the network, you must repeat steps 7-11 in Part 2 to reconfigure nginx.
 A solution to this issue is being worked on.

 <h2>Notes</h2>